Freehold Flat Mortgages

 Anything higher than 85% LTV – which means you’ll need a deposit of at least 15% – will be rare, though not necessarily impossible; speak to a broker to see who would be willing to lend at this level.

-In normal circumstances, most lenders will be able to offer a mortgage at up to 4.5 times your salary, but this may not be the case when it comes to freehold flats.
+In normal circumstances, most lenders will be able to offer a mortgage at up to 4.5 times your salary, but this may not be the case for freehold flats.

 You’ll need to speak with an individual lender – or ideally, a broker who knows all suitable lenders’ criteria – to find out how their affordability calculations may differ.